Neglected sheep find sanctuary

 The group set to work freeing Wally from the mud, but sadly he was too weak and passed away shortly after.
 A visiting vet confirmed that it was likely poor Wally had been stuck for up to a week.

-Sadly, 191 cows from the farm were culled because they were unregistered, but the group were able to find safe homes for a number of other animals.
 Of those rescued, seven sheep came to live out their lives here at Goodheart Farm Animal Sanctuary.
-At the end of February, the four ewes and three rams made the journey from Kent to our sanctuary in Milson, near Kidderminster.
+At the end of February 2020, the four ewes and three rams made the journey from Kent to our sanctuary in Milson, near Kidderminster.

 One ewe arrived unable to stand and another was suffering from a laceration all the way from her ankle to her chest.
 All of the sheep were very weak and required round-the-clock care and regular veterinary treatment to get back on their feet.
-Sadly, we lost two of the girls early on.
-Both were extremely unwell when they arrived and despite all our efforts- including physio for the ewe unable to stand- their horrific past eventually caught up with them.

-The three rams – Kelso, Fez and, Hyde – improved relatively quickly and were soon able to live out in their new pastures with Goodheart veteran Teddy and his friends Reg and Usain.
+The three rams – Kelso, Fez, and Hyde – improved relatively quickly and were soon able to live out in their new pastures with Goodheart veteran Teddy and his friends Reg and Usain.

 (Left: Kitty when she first arrived compared to just a few weeks later)